elsanussi-s-mneina/ipa-numbers-in-elm/README.md

 This is based on on an earlier project at  https://github.com/elsanussi-s-mneina/ipa-numbers-in-haskell

 ## Current Status
-A draft of the graphical user interface is ready.
+- A draft of the graphical user interface is ready.
-Conversion from IPA characters to numbers is implemented, and working from the web page.
+- Conversion from IPA characters to numbers is implemented, and working from the web page.
+- Conversion from numbers to IPA Characters is implemented, and working form the web page.

+I still need to:
+- figure out how to deal with spaces in the text.
+- make user interface nicer
+  - make input text area better
+  - include introduction
+  - include reference chart or table of numbers
+- write unit tests